Configuration options¶

 PloneHttpcachedeploys Varnish via mittwald Helm chart (self-contained, no operator needed)PloneVinylCachecreates a VinylCache CR managed by the cloud-vinyl operator (requires operator in cluster)VinylCache provides structured VCL generation, agent-based config delivery, and built-in invalidation proxy

-PloneVariant Enum¶
+PloneVariant enum¶

 Defines the deployment variant: